Saartje87/SandwichJS/docs/model.md

 # Model

-Models do not need a declartion to retrieve an instance.
+Models do not need a declaration to retrieve an instance.
 ~~~js
 var App = Sandwich.Application.create();